How To Apply Antiquing Concrete Stain

 For smaller outdoor concrete staining projects, these applicators are an affordable and simple way to get the coloring effect you’re looking for.
 Popular small project applications include garden slabs, concrete decor, footpaths, and even fixes to older concrete staining projects.

 For a visual aid, check out Direct Colors’ very own Justin Richardson’s guide to applying outdoor concrete stain using a spray bottle.

 Step 3: Sealing Antiquing Stamped Concrete Stain

-For best results with outdoor concrete stain, sealers should be either sprayed on or carefully applied with a short-napped roller.
+For best results with Antiquing stain, sealers should be either sprayed on or carefully applied with a short-napped roller.
 Depending on exposure to sun, temperature and general weather conditions, the average acrylic top coat sealer will last 2-3 years.

 For outdoor surfaces, we recommend a 25% or more acrylic content sealer such as EasySeal.
 Using solvent-based sealers will pop the underlying color in ways that other sealers can’t.
 On top of that, acrylics are a very economical sealer, costing less per square foot than most other concrete sealers.
 Outdoor concrete staining projects are generally large ones, too.
 This makes acrylic sealers the best choice for your wallet, too.